Freeze Warning: How to Prevent & Thaw Frozen Pipes

 - If you have a hair dryer, you can thaw the pipe from the outside.
 Just make sure that the outlet is safe to use and GFCI protected.
 Do not use a hair dryer in standing water!

 - Another method of thawing pipes is heating up some towels in a pot of hot water.
-After dipping the towels in hot water, rinse them out before wrapping them around the frozen sections of the pipe.
+After dipping the towels in hot water, ring them out before wrapping them around the frozen sections of the pipe.

 - It’s also a good idea to place a portable space heater near the areas of your home that are experiencing frozen pipes.
 This won’t thaw the pipes, but will help keep them from freezing again.